A few months back, Amazon announced that it is currently on the hunt for a new location for a second headquarters.

 For one, Tennessee does not have a state income tax, and the state itself is very business friendly.
 Amazon already has a presence there, with a large number of Amazon engineers working at the Nashville plant already.

-Nashville is a major logistics hub, and with FedEx headquarters stationed there, it only makes this pick an even more solid choice for Amazon.
+Nashville is a major logistics hub fulfillment services provided by, and with FedEx headquarters stationed there, it only makes this pick an even more solid choice for Amazon.

 Atlanta is another solid choice because it has the world’s busiest airport, close proximity to major ports (Brunswick and Savannah), a growing film and television industry, and access to several major distribution hubs.
 This is all not to mention the fact that Atlanta is home to a large pool of tech talent.